Skip to main content

 Emissions

-We're proud to show leadership in fighting climate change: our greenhouse gas emissions per production ton are the lowest in the industry, and our new factory in Romania is the first zero CO2 emissions factory in the industy.
+We're proud to show leadership in fighting climate change: our greenhouse gas emissions per production ton are the lowest in the industry, and our new factory in Romania is the first full-scale zero CO2 emissions factory in the industy.

 Besides greenhouse gas emissions, there's also VOC emissions, particle emissions, emissions from energy production, odor and noise.